pnts/methodandmatter/source/writing/essays/beginning-together.html.md

 olink: "/words-make-worlds"
 ---

-Welcome to _Words Make Worlds_ 🌎!
-I'm [Andi](https://methodandmatter.com/about) and this week we'll be looking at how to begin a coaching conversation.
-How you begin is critical to your level of success, and the attention you give to beginnings will determine everything that comes afterwards.

-## The Idea
 Beginnings may seem superfluous but they are essential to effective and powerful coaching conversations.
 There is a lot to be said for taking the time to arrive and settle in together.
 To slow down and get a sense of each other, allowing our attention to come into the present and to collaboratively look at the work in front of us.

 How we begin sets the stage for what follows.
 In busy organizational environments focused on efficiency and productivity, it can be easy to skip over beginnings in service of getting work done quickly.
 But when we skip over beginnings, we miss the opportunity to fully connect and we deprive ourselves of the important work of tending to the structure of the conversation.
 Without connection and structure, no matter how quickly we get to the issue, we are not setting ourselves up for success.